 Every other Friday evening, Shemario Winfrey ends his workday as director of rail projects for the Phillips 66 Company in Houston, hops a plane, and travels to Chicago.
 Here, he settles in at Loyola’s School of Law for a packed weekend of classes, study, and a little socializing.
 On Sunday afternoon, he flies back home in time for a new workweek.

 It’s an intense, challenging way to spend two weekends a month.
 But at the end of three or four years, Winfrey will have earned a Loyola JD degree.
-Winfrey is one of 43 students in the first cohort of Loyola’s Weekend JD program, launched in fall 2016.
+Winfrey is one of 43 students in the inaugural cohort of Loyola’s Weekend JD program, launched in fall 2016.
 This innovative offering, a mix of in-class and online learning, enables today’s busy professionals to pursue a Loyola law degree regardless of their weekday schedules or geographic locations.

 Evolution of a mission

 For more than a century, Loyola has offered a part-time, evening JD program.
-“It's the way our law school began, and a vital part of our commitment to accommodating employed students who want to earn a JD,” says Interim Dean and Professor Michael Kaufman.
+“It's the way our law school began, and a vital part of our commitment to accommodating employed students who want to earn a JD,” says Dean and Professor Michael Kaufman.
 Like other law schools, Loyola has recently seen enrollment in its evening program decline, a reflection of many students’ heightened work and family demands coupled with an uncertain economy.
 Kaufman and his colleagues thought a weekend-centered program building on the School of Law’s proven expertise in online learning might answer those challenges.
 Market analysis confirmed their instinct.
 The team began constructing a program that blends two-thirds face-to-face learning on alternate weekends with one-third online study completed on students’ own schedules.

 “Best practices in pedagogy tell us this kind of blended learning is actually stronger than either fully online or fully in-person learning,” says Kaufman.
 “Learning is not just about delivery of information, but also about the building of relationships with other students, faculty, and administrators.
 The on-campus time is really important, but we decided to have it every other weekend so the program could attract students from all over the country.”